 Humboldt University of Berlin (HU Berlin)

-At the Humboldt University, the oldest of Berlin's universities, 34,000 students are enrolled in 190 degree programs.
-Around 480 professors teach and conduct research in the humanities, social and cultural sciences, mathematics and natural sciences, human medicine, and agricultural sciences.
+At the Humboldt University, the oldest of Berlin's universities, about 37,000 students are enrolled in more than 185 degree programs.
+524 professors teach and conduct research in the humanities, social and cultural sciences, mathematics and natural sciences, human medicine, and agricultural sciences.

 Technical University of Berlin (TU Berlin)

-The Technische Universität Berlin is the largest technical university in Germany with 34,000 students in about 100 courses of study and 350 professors.
+The Technische Universität Berlin is the largest technical university in Germany with more than 35,000 students in about 140 courses of study more than 400 professors.
 The specialist focus is on engineering and natural sciences, as well as planning, social, and economic sciences, and the humanities.

 With 20 spin-offs per year, the TU Berlin stands for a very positive startup climate.